Narco-state: Mexico

-Government corruption has been a problem in Mexico for decades.
-Drug cartels have been influential in Mexican politics, going so far as to pump large sums of money into Mexican electoral campaigns, supporting candidates sensitive to bribery in order to keep their businesses safe.
-As far back as the early 20th century, drug trafficking had been tolerated by the Mexican government.
+Government corruption has been a long-standing problem in Mexico.
+Drug cartels have been influential in Mexican politics, contributing large sums of money into Mexican electoral campaigns, supporting candidates sensitive to bribery in order to keep their businesses safe.
+Since the early 20th century, drug trafficking had been tolerated by the Mexican government.
 Since 1929, the dominant party of Mexico, the Institutional Revolutionary Party (PRI), forged ties with various groups in order to gain political influence.
-Among them were the drug traffickers.
-The ties between the PRI and the drug lords became so close that the PRI even went so far as to have an alliance with the drug traffickers and sanctioned their activities.
+Among them were drug traffickers.
+The ties between the PRI and the drug lords sustained an alliance with the drug traffickers and sanctioned their activities.

-During the 1980s and 1990s the drug trade in Mexico accelerated.
+During the 1980s and 1990s, the drug trade in Mexico accelerated.
 Before the 1980s most of Mexico produced marijuana and a small amount of heroin.
 Cocaine mostly reached the US through the Bahamas and the Caribbean.
 After the US shut down the routes that entered the state of Florida, Colombian drug cartels established a partnership with Mexican traffickers, finding new routes by which to smuggle cocaine over land into North America.
 A few small Mexican cartels merged into the Guadalajara cartel, led by Miguel Ángel Félix Gallardo.
 The Guadalajara cartel trafficked the cocaine produced by the Colombian Calí cartel, while expanding marijuana production in rural areas of Mexico.

 The US established a special force, named the Drug Enforcement Administration (DEA), to fight a war on drugs within their own borders and beyond.
 The DEA office in Mexico received extra resources to investigate the murder of one of their own agents, Enrique "Kiki" Camarena, who was abducted, tortured and murdered by a state police officer paid by members of the cartel.
-Their investigation confirmed the corruption that gripped Mexico in the 1980s and 1990s.
-However, not only police officers on the payroll obeyed Miguel Ángel Félix Gallardo and his cartel.
+Their investigation confirmed the corruption that gripped Mexico in the 1980s and 1990s; however, not only police officers on the payroll obeyed Miguel Ángel Félix Gallardo and his cartel.
 Investigations show transactions to high officers in the federal government, such as the Federal Directorate of Security and the Mexican Federal Judicial Police.

-The beginning of the Mexican Drug War in 2006, initiated by Mexico's newly elected president, Felipe Calderón, was the first significant government effort to fight the drug cartels in Mexico.
+The Mexican drug war in 2006, initiated by Mexico's newly elected president, Felipe Calderón, began a government armed effort to fight the drug cartels in Mexico.
 Calderón's predecessor, Vicente Fox, elected in 2000, had been the first Mexican president from outside the PRI.
-However, despite Calderón's efforts, the PRI was returned to power in 2012 with the election of Enrique Peña Nieto.
+Despite Calderón's efforts, the PRI was returned to power in 2012 with the election of Enrique Peña Nieto.
 During the court hearing for the most wanted cartel leader, Joaquín "El Chapo" Guzmán, it was alleged that former president Enrique Peña Nieto had accepted a $100 million bribe from the drug kingpin.

-On 1 December 2018, Mexico elected a new president, Andrés Manuel López Obrador (AMLO).
-Despite presenting himself as being non-established, AMLO was a member of the PRI from 1976 to 1989.